Gerald Marescaux: Retirement and death

 Appointed a Companion of the Order of the Bath on 1 January 1919, Marescaux was promoted to vice-admiral on the list of retired officers eight days later.
 He died of a cerebral haemorrhage brought on by the frequent bombings of Dunkirk while he was commandant there, at the Royal Naval Hospital, Chatham, on 3 September 1920, aged 60.
-He was buried on 8 September in Gillingham Cemetery.
+He was buried on 8 September in Woodlands Cemetery, Gillingham, Kent.
 The pallbearers at his funeral included Admiral Sir Doveton Sturdee and Rear-Admiral Vivian Bernard.

 Personal life

-Marescaux, then a lieutenant, married the portrait and flower painter Kathleen Dennis (1868–1944) on 19 September 1894.
+Marescaux, then a lieutenant, married the portrait and flower painter Kathleen Dennis (1868–1944) on 19 September 1894 at St Canice's Cathedral, Kilkenny, Ireland.
 She would go on to paint a portrait of Marescaux that was exhibited at the Royal Hibernian Academy in 1895.
 Together the couple had two sons: